ALEHACKsp/SADcipher/README.md

 # SADcipher
-A POC file encryptor that uses xor keys to cipher files in a directory.
+A POC file encryptor that uses xor keys to cipher files in a directory.<br>
 It can encrypt 100 files in under 3-4 seconds.

 ## How do I decrypt the files?